 Piano Ninja Strategy 2: Friends Help Friends

-Your kids will come back the following week all practiced up and you will have gained some pretty unique exposure for your studio.
+Your students will return the following week all practiced up and you will have gained some pretty unique exposure for your studio.

 Piano Ninja Strategy 3: Throw a Piano Party

 Kids are social little creatures who love to hang with their friends.
 If you have the energy to “hang” with some pre-teens for an hour or so, consider having a piano party for several of your students and their friends.
-Think up a bunch of musical-themed games that don’t require piano skills (but do teach basic concepts), whip up some snacks, throw in a craft or two, and just have blast!
+Search our blog and brainstorm a bunch of musical-themed games that don’t require piano skills (but do teach basic concepts), whip up some snacks, throw in a craft or two, and just have blast!

 Piano Ninja Strategy 4: Performer of the Month